 Fatty Liver: Foods that You Should Avoid

 Fatty liver disease has become one of the most important medical problems of our time.
 One of the main causes behind this issue is our modern lifestyle based on long periods of time without engaging in physical activity.
-Furthermore, there has been an increase in the consumption of snacks and junk food that put excess fat into our body but contain very little nutritional value.
+Furthermore, there’s been an increase in the consumption of snacks and junk food that put excess fat into our body but contain very little nutritional value.

-Foods that are High in Fat
+Foods that are high in fat

 (Photo: PABLO TESTIGOCRIMINAL/ Flickr.com)